Boltjazz/Hacktober23/README.md

  - Now just use either the Gui interface of `vscode` or `git teminal` for commiting changes `git add .`, `git commit -m "Hacking Wizards"`, the `git push origin ` `main or new-user`

+ - Before creating a pull request check if your forked branch is behind the main, update your branch

 - Create a pull request

 - Wait for the request to be accepted or contact me